 This small beach is surrounded by low cliffs which make for excellent viewpoints, covered in pine trees.
 Its unspoilt appearance is strengthened by its fine golden sand and the lack of buildings surrounding it making it a great choice for those in search of some peace and quiet.

 A popular cove with mooring yachts thanks to its favourable anchoring conditions, accessing the beach by land requires some walking.
-You can leave your car in a free parking area and then it is a 300-metre walk through the woods to reach it.

 Setting & Location

 Like most of the beaches on the east coast, Calo d'es Burgit is small with beautiful pine forests behind.
 It remains quieter than many of the other beaches because it does not back onto a hotel and thanks to its remote location.
 You can leave your car in a free parking area and then it is a 300-metre walk through the woods to reach it.
 As it is a virgin beach, there are no facilities on offer here.